 Why take part in EPAD?

 Essentially, we want to find and identify the very early changes that happen in the brain when dementia starts to develop so that we can intervene and stop the disease from progressing into dementia.
 To do that, research participants play a vital role in helping the EPAD team.

 EPAD is a truly unique project.
 It is the largest public-private partnership ever in Alzheimer’s disease research, bringing together experts from across Europe.
 This extraordinary collaboration gives us a rare opportunity to share, learn, and ask the right questions in order to make significant progress in Alzheimer’s disease research.
-We are a multidisciplinary, driven and talented team – and we would love you to join us.
+We are a multidisciplinary, driven and talented team.